End of Life Doula

 At Courageous Goodbyes® an End of Life Doula is required to be a "Registered Member" of the End of Life Doula Association of Canada who has successfully completed the Douglas College, Faculty of Health Sciences accredited course.
 We specialize in supporting individuals with a serious illness or terminal diagnosis.
 In addition, we support those contemplating or choosing Medical Assistance in Dying (MAiD).
 We meet individuals and families where they are on the journey of life, death and grief.

 Nelson Mandela said, "Courage is not the absence of fear, it's inspiring others to move beyond it."
-Feel free to reach out directly to me to see how Courageous Goodbyes® can be of support to you in a time of profound change.
+Feel free to reach out directly to me to see how Courageous Goodbyes® can be of support to you and your family.

 Beverley Shiels, REOLD - NEDA Proficient